-House Bill No. by Representative Zeringue seeks to amend provisions related to the state's Office of Group Benefits, specifically focusing on the cost-sharing of insurance premiums for retirees.
+House Bill No. by Representative Zeringue seeks to amend provisions related to the state's Office of Group Benefits, particularly focusing on the cost-sharing of insurance premiums for retirees.
 The bill modifies R.S.
 17:81(Z)(2) to mandate local school boards to provide health insurance coverage as required by R.S.
 42:851, with the addition of a new designation (V).
-It also clarifies the state's obligations regarding premium contributions for retirees with varying lengths of service and introduces a new subsection (W) that establishes contribution rates based on years of service.
-The bill ensures that contributions for retirees prior to January 1, 2026, remain unchanged and includes technical corrections to enhance clarity in employee benefits and insurance coverage laws.
+It also clarifies the state's contribution towards premiums for active employees who retire after meeting specific criteria, including years of service and participation in the Office of Group Benefits program.
+A new subsection (W) is introduced to outline the state's obligations for retirees with at least twenty-five years of service, while ensuring that contributions for retirees covered under existing law prior to January 1, 2026, remain unchanged.

 Statutes affected: